 It may be her most controversial era yet, but Katy has effectively pulled a Miley-like Bangerz situation.

 Despite her upping the antics and showcasing a more fun and wild side, Witness largely consists of mid tempos.
-A stark contrast and to what singles have been released.
+A stark contrast to what singles have been released.

 Perry’s grown tired of following the formula as “Roulette” fittingly sums up, “I think I’m bored of being so careful”.